TIBHannover/orkg-frontend/README.md

 # ORKG frontend

-This is the repository for the frontend of the Open Research Knowledge Grapph (ORKG), which is running live at: https://orkg.org.
+This is the repository for the frontend of the Open Research Knowledge Graph (ORKG), which is running live at: https://orkg.org.
 Detailed user documentation can be found in the Wiki at: https://gitlab.com/TIBHannover/orkg/orkg-frontend/-/wikis/home

 ## Frontend installation